ConnorDonegan/geostan/index.md

 Tools for visualizing and measuring spatial autocorrelation and map patterns, for exploratory analysis and model criticism.

-### The RStan ecosystem

-Compatible with a suite of high-quality R packages for Bayesian inference.

 ### Custom Stan models

 Tools for building custom spatial models in [Stan](https://mc-stan.org/).

+### RStan ecosystem

+Compatible with a suite of high-quality R packages for Bayesian inference.

 ## Installation